 The Cure – Kiss Me, Kiss Me, Kiss Me 30 Years Later

 The album that spawned The Cure’s perhaps most-loved and most widely popular song is also the English band’s grandest and most ambitious work—Kiss Me, Kiss Me, Kiss Me.
-It was a double album made during the pre–digital recording age, when putting music onto records was not an easy feat, but rather laborious and time-consuming.
-Besides, the double-album concept is usually common only in Progressive Rock, but definitely a rarity in the genres Pop and Alternative Rock.
+It was a double album made during the pre-digital recording age, when putting music onto records was not an easy feat, but rather laborious and time-consuming.
+Besides, the double-album concept is usually common only in Progressive Rock, but definitely a rarity in the genres of Pop and Alternative Rock.
 Not only that; while many other bands boast of double albums but fall short of expectations because of obvious fillers, The Cure’s lucky seventh was unarguably an all-killers.

 Originally released on May 25, 1987, through Fiction in the UK and Elektra in the US, Kiss Me, Kiss Me, Kiss Me contained one and a half dozen tracks—yes, your math is right—18 songs that stood out distinctively as individuals; and yet when taken collectively, they still remain cohesive as a set 30 years later.